sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 <info>

-In Flex, line items need to have either
+In Sharetribe, line items need to have either

 - a percentage,
 - a quantity, or